cilium/cilium/Documentation/admin.rst

 subsystems which integrate with BPF.
 Therefore, all systems that will run a Cilium agent are required to run the Linux kernel version 4.8.0 or later.

-The 4.8.0 kernel is minimal kernel version required, more recent kernels may provide additional BPF functionality.
+The 4.8.0 kernel is the minimal kernel version required, more recent kernels may provide additional BPF functionality.
 Cilium will automatically detect additional available functionality by probing for the functionality when the agent starts.